Domaine des Ardoisières - IGP Vin des Allobroges Quartz 2023

 About the estate:

-This estate, launched in 1998 under the leadership of Michel Grisard, has brought two hillsides back into production.
-The ambitious project brought together 450 plots and 250 families.
-All of the wine is organic and labeled IGP Vin-des-Allobroges, as it did not receive the support of the Savoie appellation.
-Today, the 18 hectares managed by Brice Omont, who has just taken over an additional six hectares in Saint-Jean-de-la-Porte and Apremont, constitute a benchmark estate for the region.
+This estate, launched in 1998 under the leadership of Michel Grisard, brought two hillsides back into production.
+The ambitious project involved 450 plots and 250 families.
+The entire operation is organic and produces wine under the Vin-des-Allobroges PGI designation, as it was unable to secure support from the Savoie appellation.
+Today, the 18 hectares managed by Brice Omont—who has just acquired an additional six hectares in Saint-Jean-de-la-Porte and Apremont—constitute a leading estate in the region.
 The wines are among the most expensive.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France